sailesh-ramayanam/soochi/react/render-component/question.md

 1. The text must be rendered by `Learner` component.
 2. The text must be rendered in a `p` tag.
-3. tThe rendered text must exactly match the text given above (including case, punctuation and white space).
+3. The rendered text must exactly match the text given above (including case, punctuation and white space).

 # Sample UI